department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/large-form-key-principles.md

 # Key Principles for Transforming Large Forms
 `eBenefits | June 2020`

 ## What have we learned about implementing or transforming large forms into an improved digital experience?
+What would we do different?

 ### General Notes
 - Leveraging known information about the user early; pre-fill as much as possible
 - Talking to the stakeholder about the form itself; is it created with field names correctly? what is the ultimate objective?